mvshmakov/dotfiles/README.md

 `brew bundle --force cleanup`

+## NeoVIM after stow

+* Run `:Copilot setup`

 ## TODO

+* Warn about exiting from the git commit message template on non-empty message
+* If possible, simplify the GPG signature sign in git log to make it smaller but still present
 * Use `markdownlint` for the documentation
 * Run `prettier` on `md`/`yml`/etc. on pre-commit
 * Use `shfmt` + `shellcheck` + `checkbashisms` on scripts from dotfiles + document it